ci-sumi/word-hunt/README.md

 # Word-Hunt
 # <span style="color:blue">Welcome to Word-Hunt</span>,a fun interactive fruit themed word guessing game!

-Word-Hunt is a terminal-based game where players guess a hidden fruit word within six attempts.
-This engaging and educational game provides a blend of luck and logic, offering players a delightful break from their daily routine.
-Not only does it enhance problem-solving and vocabulary skills, but it also adds a touch of relaxation and fun by focusing on the world of fruits.
+Word-Hunt is a terminal-based game where players guess a hidden 5 letter fruit word within six attempts.
+This fun and engaging game offers a blend of luck and logic, giving players a delightful break from their daily routine.
+While it focuses on the simple joy of guessing fruit names, it also subtly enhances problem-solving and vocabulary skills, making it both entertaining and educational.

 Players receive immediate feedback on their guesses, with correct and incorrect letters highlighted to guide their next move.
 If you're stuck, you can type 'hint' to get a clue.
 The game tracks high scores using Google Sheets, making each game session competitive and rewarding.